 Injuries, accidents, and other medical concerns are bound to happen to anyone anytime.
 This is the reason why business owners are encouraged to get coverage for their employees.
 So that in cases like these, they will be able to get the necessary medical attention and return to work the soonest possible time.
 There are some cases when the employee in question could not just go back to his former post due to some valid medical reasons.
 Will this get him to lose his job?
 This is where a Return to Work or RTW Program proves essential.

-The Return to Work (RTW) Program aims to reintegrate workers who have been on leave from work for sometime back to the organization.
-It may either be due to an illness, injury, and even childbirth.
-Its goal is to provide temporary work for employees who need time to acclimatize with his or her old job due to his absence.
+The Return to Work (RTW) Program aims to reintegrate workers who have been on leave from work for some time back to the organization.
+It may either be due to an illness, injury, or even childbirth.
+Its goal is to provide temporary work for employees who need time to acclimatize with their old job due to their absence.
 The long absence could have rendered him with a partial or total disability and could no longer function in his or her old job.

 Why is the RTW Program an Essential Component in a Business?